yOUcash Trading 0% Higher Over Last 7 Days (YOUC)

 yOUcash Profile

-yOUcash’s launch date was September 15th, 2019. yOUcash’s total supply is 11,000,000,000 coins. yOUcash’s official message board is youengine.io/blog. yOUcash’s official website is youengine.com.
-The Reddit community for yOUcash is https://reddit.com/r/YOUengineFANs and the currency’s Github account can be viewed here. yOUcash’s official Twitter account is @younive87630435 and its Facebook page is accessible here.
+yOUcash’s genesis date was September 15th, 2019. yOUcash’s total supply is 11,000,000,000 coins. yOUcash’s official Twitter account is @younive87630435 and its Facebook page is accessible here.
+The official website for yOUcash is youengine.com.
+The official message board for yOUcash is youengine.io/blog.
+The Reddit community for yOUcash is https://reddit.com/r/YOUengineFANs and the currency’s Github account can be viewed here.

 yOUcash Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as yOUcash directly using US dollars.
-Investors seeking to trade yOUcash should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase yOUcash using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as yOUcash directly using U.S. dollars.
+Investors seeking to trade yOUcash should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy yOUcash using one of the exchanges listed above.

 Receive News & Updates for yOUcash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for yOUcash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.